 Many holistic drug and alcohol treatment programs operate with a holistically augmented framework of more traditional treatment approaches in place.
 Some of the traditional services found at holistic drug rehabs can include:

 - Aftercare planning/counseling.

 Holistic Approaches to Rehabilitation

-According to the Academy of Integrative Health & Medicine (formerly the American Holistic Medical Association), there are a great number of holistic approaches that can be utilized for the treatment of any person.
-These include:
+According to the Academy of Integrative Health & Medicine (AIHM), there are a number of holistic rehabilitation approaches that can be utilized for the treatment of any person.1 These include:

-- Ayurveda – Ayurvedic medicine is regularly used by much of the population of India.
-Incorporates meditation, yoga and quite specific dietary guidelines to nurture a singular mind-body-spirit.
+- Ayurveda—Ayurvedic medicine incorporates meditation, yoga, and specific dietary guidelines to nurture a singular mind-body-spirit.